Strong leadership is a hallmark of strong companies. But it is often a resource in very short supply.

 Companies stand to benefit from investing in talent development—but they also have to know when to back off.
 If a firm plays an overly active role in development, employees can get accustomed to the organization telling them what to do next in order to progress in their careers—at the expense of having agency themselves.

 This can lead to a number of undesirable situations.
 For one, the company might push somebody into a leadership role before they are ready—or alternatively, wait too long before promoting them.
-“Typically you’d like someone to enter a role with around 70% of the skills associated with true mastery,” says Banks.
-“All too often organizations wait until someone already possesses 80 or 90% of what a role calls for.”
+“Typically you’d like someone to enter a role with around 70 percent of the skills associated with true mastery,” says Banks.
+“All too often organizations wait until someone already possesses 80 or 90 percent of what a role calls for.”